This Qtrade Direct Investing review covers everything you need to know about the self-directed investing platform for Canadians.

 One of the standard offers with no expiry date is the Young Investors pricing that lets eligible investors trade with lower fees and no quarterly admin fees.

-However, you can also take advantage of the limited offers like the current Qtrade cash back offer that rewards clients with up to $5,000 in cash back depending on the amount they deposit (expires by April 30, 2022).
+However, you can also take advantage of the limited offers like the current Qtrade cashback offer that rewards new clients with up to $2,,000 when they open and fund their accounts (expires by March 4, 2024).

 Learn more about Qtrade promotions here.